ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Tran
     Always blank.

-2.4.7.1 Batch terminals
+Batch terminals
+"""""""""""""""

     Like an HTTP line, a batch line uses up to two sub-groups of type-3 terminals having a common prefix (in this case BT1).
 Refer to “HTTP terminals” 26 for further details.
 If the batch requests do not require connection to a host VTAM application, then it is only necessary to define the first terminal sub-group (the sub-group without relays).

     Press [PF4] at the line detail definition screen to display the list of associated terminals whose prefix matches the prefix specified in the line definition.
 Then press [PF12] to display the terminal detail definition.
 The example below shows the terminals for a batch line without relays:

 |image27|

-*Fig. 27 - Definition of terminals without relay for a batch line*
+*Definition of terminals without relay for a batch line*

-**2.4.8 Definition of a Native TCP/IP**
+Native TCP/IP Gateway
+^^^^^^^^^^^^^^^^^^^^^

     VIRTEL can act as an IP-to-SNA gateway allowing existing VTAM applications to communicate with partner applications via the IP network.
 By connecting to a VIRTEL NATIVE TCP/IP port, a remote application can establish a TCP/IP session with VIRTEL and exchange messages with a host VTAM application using a simple record-oriented protocol.

     The connection is always established by the remote TCP/IP application, but messages can flow in both directions.
 Each message  exchanged between VIRTEL and the partner application is preceded by a two- or four-byte length field.

     Typically the host application is a CICS application designed to communicate with banking terminals such as the IBM 3650.

-    The activation of this type of line requires the presence of the TCP1 parameter in the VIRTCT.
+    The activation of this type of line requires the presence of the >TCP1 parameter in the VIRTCT.

 |image28|

-*Fig. 28 Definition of a NATIVE TCP/IP line*
+Definition of a NATIVE TCP/IP line
+""""""""""""""""""""""""""""""""""

 Remote ident
     Not used for a NATIVE TCP/IP line.